 Because prices are sticky, various types of government policy have short-run effects that differ from their long-run effects.

 When the government reduces the quantity of money, for instance, it reduces the total amount that people spend.
-Lower spending and already high prices reduce the number of goods and services that company sell.
+Lower spending and already high prices reduce the number of goods and services that the company sells.

 Lower sales, in turn, cause firms to lay off workers.
 Thus, the reduction in the quantity of money raises unemployment temporarily until prices have fully adjusted to the change.